 The FCRA Adverse Action Guidelines require the employer to follow this procedure regardless if the information in the consumer report informing your employment decision was not the sole factor in determining the decision.

 Beyond the FCRA, you must consider other federal regulations such as EEOC and ADA, as well as more localized laws, such as the “ban the box” laws which set forth expectations for use of criminal records.

 (1) - Certain positions regulated by the Department of Transportation (DOT) may not be required to obtain a written signature.
 For example: exceptions may apply to some truck drivers who are on the road, which makes it difficult to obtain a written signature.
 Employers are still required to provide notice orally, electronically, or in writing and must obtain consent to proceed with a background screening report but can be done verbally (over the phone).
 This exception applies to limited positions in the transportation industry and employers should consult their legal counsel to determine if they are qualified for such, or any, exceptions.

 DISA’s Background Compliance Team offers background screening services and will assist employers with becoming and staying FCRA compliant as it relates to adverse action.

-DISA will assist in the adverse action process by providing our corporate clients with three email notifications consisting of a pre-adverse notice, summary of rights under the FCRA, copy of the background report, and an adverse notice (required only if employment is denied based solely on the background check).
+DISA will assist in the adverse action process by providing our corporate clients with three email notifications consisting of a pre-adverse notice, a summary of rights under the FCRA, a copy of the background report, and an adverse notice (required only if employment is denied based solely on the background check).

 DISA provides all the above-mentioned information for corporate package orders, and it is the employer’s responsibility to send the information to their candidate.
 Under the FCRA, the employer, not your administrator, is responsible for following the adverse action process.
 If you have any questions or concerns regarding your adverse action process, DISA can help!